andersinno/passari/docs/configuration.rst

 - ``museumplus/add_log_entries`` - whether to add log entries to the field defined in `museumplus/object_preservation_field_name`
 - ``museumplus/username`` - MuseumPlus username
 - ``museumplus/password`` - MuseumPlus password
-- ``dpres/use_virtualenv`` - whether to use a different virtualenv for running `dpres-siptools` commands.
-This is required if the tools are not installed in the same virtualenv.
-At the time of writing, this is due to *dpres-siptools* having support for Python 2.7 while *Passari* is written for Python 3.6.
-- ``dpres/virtualenv_path`` - path to the virtualenv containing the `dpres-siptools` installation, if enabled.